 Follow the same steps as the dead clean, but bring the weight straight up overhead in one smooth movement.

-Keep your core and glutes tight to keep your hips and shoulders level and to prevent your torso from leaning to the side with the weight.
+Keep your core and glutes tight to maintain a level position of your hips and shoulders, and prevent your torso from leaning to one side with the weight.

 Again, work up to 12-15 reps, depending on your fitness level and goals.